infusionsoft/mickael-test-2024.11/sdks/core/java/docs/SettingsApi.md

         defaultClient.setBasePath("https://api.keap.com/crm/rest");

         SettingsApi apiInstance = new SettingsApi(defaultClient);
-        List<String> fields = Arrays.asList(); // List<String> | By default only application data is returned.
+        List<String> fields = Arrays.asList(); // List<String> | By default, only application data is returned.
 In addition to that, data is returned for the fields that are mentioned in the query. try {
             GetSettingsResponse result = apiInstance.getApplicationConfigurationsUsingGET(fields);
             System.out.println(result);